LessThanThreeLabs/agles/ci/documentation/source/index.rst

 scripts
 ```````
-The scripts section should contain a list of scripts that each follow the same format used for compile and setup, which is `specified above`__.
+The scripts section should contain a list of scripts that each follow the same format used for compile, which is `specified above`__.

 __ `script format`_